dianebainbridge/p3/readme.md

 inputs for this project.
 + Because we are not using databases yet I chose to store the log data in a json file.
++ I'm getting a css validator warning about a heading tag but I created a separate page title section that uses the header tags.